DarePavlovic/DarePavlovic/README.md

 I am a passionate and dedicated software developer whose journey began in high school, where I first discovered my love for coding.
 As a member of a science camp focused on computer engineering and computer science, I explored the fundamentals of programming and system design.
 This early experience led me to pursue a degree in Computer Engineering and Informatics at university, where I deepened my knowledge in software development, backend web development, and system databases.
 Currently, I am advancing my skills through a master's program in Software Engineering, working on complex projects that involve designing robust software systems and optimizing database performance.
 My expertise lies in backend development and system databases, and I am always eager to learn new technologies and tackle challenging problems.
 Let's connect and collaborate on innovative software solutions!

-* 🌍  I'm based in Belgrade
+* 🌍  I'm based in Belgrade, Serbia
 * ✉️  You can contact me at [darkopavlovicbc@gmail.com](mailto:darkopavlovicbc@gmail.com)

 ### Skills